Patient consult on prostate diagnosis

 Initial attempts to use cryosurgery for prostate cancer resulted in high complication rates and unacceptable side effects.
 However, newer technologies have lowered complication rates, improved cancer control and made the procedure easier to tolerate.
-Cryosurgery is more frequently used in patients who have failed primary radiation therapy for prostate cancer, or as a salvage therapy for men who haven't been helped by radiation therapy.
+Cryosurgery is more frequently used as a salvage therapy for men who haven't been helped by radiation therapy.

 Chemotherapy uses drugs to kill rapidly growing cells, including cancer cells.
 Chemotherapy can be administered through a vein in your arm, in pill form or both.

 Chemotherapy may be a treatment option for men with prostate cancer that has spread to remote body locations.
 Chemotherapy may also be an option for cancers that don't respond to hormone therapy.